 What’s a Web Designer?

-Web designers are creatives – but their job goes far beyond just making things look pretty.
-A designer is an artist who knows how to make things work.… Read the rest
+Web designers are creatives — but the job goes far beyond just making things look pretty.
+A designer is an artist who knows how to make things work.
+For web designers, that means understanding at least three types of code: